canonical/charmed-openstack-upgrader/docs/get-started/index.rst

 -------------
 To use **COU** you need to have access to a `Charmed OpenStack`_ cloud, which is deployed using `Juju`_. **COU** uses Juju credentials to access the OpenStack cloud, so accessing the cloud with Juju is mandatory.

-Cloud access verification can be done by simply calling the juju status command.
+**COU** requires at minimum *write* permission to the target model (see `User access levels`_ for more information).
+To verify your current user's model-scoped access level, simply calling the following Juju command and look for your OpenStack model.

 .. code:: bash

-    juju status --model <name-of-your-openstack-model>
+    juju models

-**COU** requires at minimum `write` permission to the target model.

 Installation
 ------------